Scientific Program & Itinerary Planner

 San Francisco, CA 94103

-Held in conjunction with ASM Microbe 2019, the ASM Clinical Microbiology 101 Workshop is a half-day training course designed for the non-scientist— ie. industry sales, marketing, and policy staff.
+Held in conjunction with ASM Microbe 2019, the ASM Clinical Microbiology 101 Workshop is a half-day training course designed for the non-microbiologist— ie. industry sales, marketing, and policy staff.
 Whether staff are new to the world of microbiology or just need an update on the latest developments, this course will provide the fundamentals they need.

 Topics Covered Include: